enii040/economic_trends/index.md

+<div align="center">
 ## Analyzing Inflation and Economic Trends: A Comparative Data Analysis of U.S. and German CPI, GDP, and Inflation Across Presidential and Chancellor Tenures
-<div align="center">
-  Eneida Likaj
 </div>

 <div align="center">